buk-ola01/Ramadan_30_Days_Challenge/Day-003/README.md

 > **We'll be reviewing the dua al qunoot of witr**

-The task for day 3 is to recite the Dua "`Allahumma ahdina fimana adayn wa'afina fiman afayn watawalana fimana tawalain ...`"
+The Task for day 3 is to recite the Dua "`Allahumma ahdina fimana adayn wa'afina fiman afayn watawalana fimana tawalain ...`"

 This dua is commonly and known for it’s association with the Witr salah.